caiks/TBOT03/README.md

 The ironic thing about `TBOT03` is that its *slice* topology is now so complete and connected that it doesn't accidentally miss any wormholes or inconsistencies with physical space and so it reliably becomes lost, ending up in loops! `TBOT02` hurtled along so quickly, almost out of control, that its *slice* topology was no more than a bias or tendency, so that it usually did slighty better than random though its very inefficiency.
 Given that the *alignments* are such that there will always be some ambiguity in the `TBOT03` *model*, we abandoned the room navigation goal and aimed instead to explore the *slice* topology and whether it could help the turtlebot learn more quickly.

 It turned out, after (a) restricting the min diagonal, (b) using only rooms 4,5,6 to improve the reliability of the signal, (c) calculating interest *likelihood* by comparing the *slice* size to its parent, and (d) caching the topology on the active, that there was a marginal action success and other statistics (decidability, hit length for comparable *fud* counts, total hits, hit *likelihood*) that in general demonstrated an advantage of interest goal over random goal in the rate of *fud* increase in the *level* 2 active, although this difference disappears over time.
 The random happens to be a fairly effective form of exploration, and the interest mode decision action success rate is so low (only ~10%), that the advantage is fleeting and often not visible at all.
 However, if we restricted the active *history size*, we found that interest mode had a substantial advantage over random, although, of course, it could not compensate for the missing *events* with such a low margin.
 This signal is very strong and so is definite proof that play works as a strategy.
 In practice it might be the case that we are not particularly restricted memory-wise (at around 300 bytes or 30 bytes compressed per *event*, it takes a long time to run out at 4 FPS and 30m seconds/annum), but the *volume* of the action *substrate* would be much bigger than it is for turtlebots and so random can only probe a little way into the future - so little, in fact, that it might be difficult to even attain an action success margin of 10%.
 We might need to evolve quite a tight parameterisation of the motor *variables* to obtain a critical success rate.

+Future directions - TBOT04 WOTBOT we really want a test case that has high margin success and goals that are less easy to hit by chance.
+Interaction with another agent might be a better choice than with a fixed environment.
+The goal of conversing cannot be hit by chance.
+ELIZA? or text interface.
+Want an inaccessible but fruitful set of alignments, eg walking, talking, playing.

+Principle of evolution by likelihood selection, or principle of most interest, or principle of sufficient interest.
+The big idea is that we act to maximise the model by moving to the largest slices.
+This cognitive goal acceleration of modelling mirrors the sexual swapping of genes which accelerates natural selection.
+That is, we can speed up the modelling rate in the case of CAIKS, and the rate of complex niche finding in the case of evolution.
+In CAIKS the technique resembles the golf ball method of iterative corrections.